aarongilbert9/Health-Insurance-Python-Tableau/README.md

 * region: The beneficiary's residential area in the US, northeast, southeast, southwest, northwest.
 * charges: Individual medical costs billed by health insurance.
 # Key takeaways
+Key takeaways
+- Age vs. Charges: Older individuals generally have higher insurance costs, indicating a correlation between age and healthcare expenses.

 - Smoking Impact on Charges: There is a significant difference in charges between smokers and non-smokers.
 Smokers tend to have higher insurance costs, which aligns with health risks associated with smoking.

-- Age vs. Charges: Older individuals generally have higher insurance costs, indicating a correlation between age and healthcare expenses.

-- BMI and Charges: Higher BMI values seem to increase the insurance charges, suggesting a link between obesity and medical expenses.
+- BMI and Charges: Higher BMI values seem to increase the insurance charges, suggesting a link between over weight and obesity with high medical expenses.

 - Regional Distribution: The dataset does not show any extreme variations in insurance charges across different regions, suggesting that location does not significantly impact costs.